syedpeer/beautiful-jekyll/aboutme.md

 - I am an Engineering/Program Manager
 - I have over 20 years of experience in Software development
 - Passionate about FinTech
-- Curiuos abou all things tech !!
+- Curiuos about all things tech !!

 What else do you need?